Capital Grant Program

 - Project Budget: Please list both the "sources" and "uses" of funds in the project budget.
 In the "source" column indicate whether the funds are: "committed", "pledged", or "projected".
 In the "use" column indicate whether the costs are based on: a "contractor bid"; "architect estimate" , or "in-house estimate".
 In addition, please indicate your most critical needs and less critical needs.
 See a sample project budget (XLS).

 - Timeline for your project.
 Be sure to include the scope-of -work accompanied by dates.

 - Financial Information:

 - Income statements and balance sheets since your last audit, accountant’s review, or 990.

-Municipalities: Facility-specific financials for the last three years for the subject facility.
+Municipalities: Facility-specific financials for the last two years for the subject facility.
 Audit statements are not required.

 Colleges and Universities: